News

 Liquefaction is a phenomenon in which the strength and stiffness of a soil is reduced by earthquake shaking or other rapid loading.
 Liquefaction can cause major damage during an earthquake.

 Hydrothermal liquefaction (HTL) has been developed as a scalable alternative for plastic recycling.
-But what is HTL, how does it work, and could it be the key to reducing plastic waste?
-Hydrothermal ...
+But what is HTL, how does ...

 The proposed procedure is applied to assess the soil liquefaction potential, which is found to be considerably affected by the inherent spatial variability of soil properties.
 Parametric studies, ...